 NASA's Artemis program aims to return humans to the Moon by 2027 and establish a permanent base to prepare for Mars missions.

-Below is our mission and predicted course of action according to NASA's Artemis missions.
+Below is our mission and the predicted course of action, based on NASA's Artemis missions.

 3 Days